tombensve/tombensve.github.io/index.md

 code after they shut down bintray.
 I got such an account and tried to set it up, but finally gave upp.
 Far too incomprehensible!
 I have been publishing binaries on my private web server, but a repo like Repsy is by far better.

+Here is the configuration needed to access my binaries on Repsy.

     <repositories>
         <repository>